OACC 45

 Participate

-We are gathering for the 44nd annual OACC on October 6-8, 2023, at Hammond Mill Camp in Missouri.
+We are gathering for the 45th annual OACC on October 4-6, 2024, at Hammond Mill Camp in Missouri.
 You're invited to attend all or part of the event.
-This year's theme is "Learning from the Earth."
+This year's theme is "Shaped by the Ozarks."

 Volunteer.